Theyashsawarkar/Robo-Avtar/README.md

 # 🤝 Contributing

-- Contributions to the project are always welcome!
-To contribute:
+Contributions to the project are always welcome!
+To contribute :

-* Fork the repository 🍴
+- Fork the repository 🍴
-* Create a new branch for your feature or bug fix 🌿
+- Create a new branch for your feature or bug fix 🌿
-* Make your changes and commit them to your branch 🚧
+- Make your changes and commit them to your branch 🚧
-* Push your changes to your forked repository 📤
+- Push your changes to your forked repository 📤
-* Submit a pull request to the main repository 🙏
+- Submit a pull request to the main repository 🙏

 # 📄 License